Ryan-VAR/AR-Project/README.md

 # Hi there,
-# Welcome to my augmented and virtual reality Github Page.
+# Welcome to my Virtual and Augmented and Reality Github Page.